TNO/knowledge-engine/README.md

 ```

 As explained in the local mode section, nohup can be used to run the process in the background.

+# Developer information

+This section gives more detailed information about the project's structure, and is targeted towards developers who contribute code to the project.

+## Components

+The Knowledge Engine project consists of the following Maven modules:
+- `smart-connector`
+  - This is the implementation of the smart connector, with the Java developer API.
+For instructions on how to use it, refer to [the documentation](./docs/03_java_developer_api.md).
+- `smart-connector-api`
+	- This module contains interfaces for the smart connector and other classes.
+It is made as a separate module so that it is easy to use different implementations of the interfaces.
+- `smart-connector-rest-server`
+	- This module contains the REST API layer that is built on top of the Java Developer API.
+- `smart-connector-rest-dist`
+  - A distribution of the server that provides the REST API layer for your smart connector(s), and uses the smart connector implementation from the `smart-connector` module.
+For instructions on how to use it, refer to [the section below](#how-to-use-the-rest-api).
+For instructions on how to set it up, refer to [this section](#how-to-administer-the-rest-api).
+- `examples`
+	- A selection of examples of how the Java developer API is used.
+- `admin-ui`
+	- A REST API which provides meta-data about smart connectors in a knowledge network.
+Can be used in an administration inferface for a knowledge network.
+It is implemented as a knowledge base that uses metadata of other knowledge bases.

 ## Release steps
 These are instructions on what to do when we release a new version of the knowledge engine.